DFE-Digital/apply-for-teacher-training/adr/0004-application-architecture.md

 ## Decision

 We've chosen to go for a monolith.
-After discussing the options, we hypothesise that the microservice architecture for this project doesn't provide many of the [benefits often associated with microservice approach](https://rubygarage.org/blog/advantages-of-microservices).
+After discussing the options, we hypothesise that the microservice architecture for this project does not provide many of the [benefits often associated with microservice approach](https://rubygarage.org/blog/advantages-of-microservices).

 For example: